docinfosci/canvasxpress-python/README.md

 from canvasxpress.canvas import CanvasXpress from canvasxpress.render import streamlit as cx_st

 # A basic bar chart.
 It's anonymous, so no render_to.
-Data is added duringt he draw phase.
+Data is added during the draw phase.
 chord_chart = CanvasXpress(
     config={
         "graphOrientation": "vertical",